derhansen/sf_event_mgt/Documentation/ForAdministrators/EmailAttachments/Index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If the TypoScript configuration settings for email attachments do not fulfill your requirements, you can
-use the `ModifyUserMessageAttachmentsEvent` Event to add custom attachments using PHP (see :ref:`psr14events`)
+use the :php:`ModifyUserMessageAttachmentsEvent` Event to add custom attachments using PHP (see :ref:`psr14events`)